Frequently Asked Questions

 Will power washing a house hurt plants?

-Not usually.
-However, 'soft washing' uses chemicals that can damage plants if the right precautions are not taken.
+Not if done by experienced professionals.
+That being said, 'soft washing' uses chemicals that can damage plants if the right precautions are not taken.
 The most common chemical used in soft washing is sodium hypochlorite (bleach).
 When applied at a rate of more than 1.5-2%, extra care must be taken to protect surrounding vegetation.
 This is done by pre-wetting leaves, saturating roots, and/or covering the plants with a breathable moisture barrier such as Tyvek.
 Further precautions include applying a bleach neutralizer before and after cleaning the adjacent surfaces.

 What chemicals are used in house washing?